djdenney/Flashcard-O-Matic/README.md

 This is a front-end capstone project for the Thinkgul Software Engineering Curriculum.
 This project served to practice integration of React Router API with JavaScript logic.

+This app allows for the creation, modification and use of text flashcards to aide in study.